mkopa/slimer-html-pdf/README.md

 full support for HTML5 (including FLEX) problems with rendering to pdf (rendering to images (png, jpeg) working correctly)

-# slimerjs - similar to phantomjs but uses Mozilla GECKO rendering engine.
+# slimerjs - similar to phantomjs but uses Gecko and SpiderMonkey.

 ## Install dependencies on virtual machine
 ```